 Is Granola Healthy?

 I’m always careful when using the word “healthy” because it’s quite ambiguous and could be for me something different than you.
 If you follow a low-fat diet you would tend to consider healthier the food with low fat, while if you focus on a low-carb diet, you would add only low-carb recipes in your portfolio.

 I don’t follow any particular diet at the moment and I’m not a healthy food blogger (that’s why this is the first recipe with the “healthy” label on this blog).
 But I’m trying to eat as less sugar as possible and that’s why I focused on Granola recipes without refined sugar.

 Let’s have a closer look on the ingredients of this recipe:

 - Coconut Oil.
 Like any other oil, there have been many discussions on its “healthy-ness”, so let’s stick to only the facts.
 Coconut oil largely consists of saturated fat (80% to 90%) which is quite bad if consumed in large quantities.
-It can help with weight loss and helps increasing the good HDL cholesterol but remember to consume it moderately.
+It can help with weight loss and helps to increase the good HDL cholesterol but remember to consume it moderately.

 - Maple Syrup.
-Pure maple syrup is a great substitute for sugar and sweeteners because it’s completely natural, it has fewer calories and doesn’t have the side effects that artificial sweeteners may have.
+Pure maple syrup is a great substitute for sugar and sweeteners because it’s completely natural, it has fewer calories, and doesn’t have the side effects that artificial sweeteners may have.
 It contains zinc and manganese which help the immune system.

 Healthy Chocolate Pecan Granola